Wondertopes: Introduction

 In the study of bordifications of links of tropical moduli spaces \cite{Brown23}, wondertopes $\widetilde\poly^\build$ of a polytope $\poly$ with respect to an intersection-closed set $\build$ of linear subspaces appeared as ``blow-ups of polyhedral linear configurations.''
 In a slightly different setting of stratified manifolds and real blow-ups\footnote{Loosely put, our notion of a \emph{blow-up} in the sense used in algebraic geometry \cite[Chapter II.7]{hartshorne1977algebraic} replaces the blown-up locus with the projectivization of its normal bundle, whereas the ``real blow-up'' known as the ``balls, beams, and plates construction'' in \cite{KT} replaces the blown-up locus with the sphere-bundle of its normal bundle.} \cite{Gai03}, wondertopes essentially appeared as compactifications of interiors of polytopes.
 In a related direction, ``poset associahedra'' were introduced in \cite{Gal} as certain compactifications of the interior of Stanley's order polytope of a poset.
 Lastly, while this paper was in preparation, we were informed of the forthcoming work \cite{acyclohedra} on acyclonestohedra.
 It introduces the notion of oriented building sets on oriented matroids, which partially answers Question~\ref{question:matroidalwondertope}.
+Since this paper was posted, a notion of canonical forms of oriented matroids was given in \cite{EL25}, which is another step towards answering Question~\ref{question:matroidalwondertope}.
+Brown-Dupont \cite{Brown-Dupont} propose an interpretation of positive geometries using Deligne's mixed Hodge theory for complex varieties; in their setting, invariance under blow-ups is immediate, whereas our paper shows that the situation is more subtle in the recursive setting (see non-examples in Sections \ref{section:nonexamples} and \ref{section:detailed-example}).